BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 `@init_in_parent` is needed whenever a Block defines constructor parameters.

 > The expression type is a way to refer to the parameter but without giving it a concrete value.
-> This is needed since the value is resolved in the compiler, and therefore not available in the HDL to the constructor.
+> This is needed since the value is resolved in the compiler and therefore not available in the HDL to the constructor.
 >
-> Note that the type not `IntExpr`, but `IntLike`, which also includes `int`.
+> Note that the type is not `IntExpr`, but `IntLike`, which also includes `int`.
 > This allows calling the constructor with an `int` value directly, if we just have a static parameterization.
 > However, because of the required `@init_in_parent`, the actual value seem by the constructor will be a new `IntExpr`.
 >